hilgers-lab/CIAtranscriptome_assembly/README.md

 Modify the snakemake command in `run.sh` to use parameters that are appropriate for your computing or cluster environment.
 Execute ./run.sh.

+## Testing

+You can download a test dataset, for which the `config/units.tsv` is already configured.
+Run `tar -xzvf test.tar.gz` in this directory and run the pipeline using ./run.sh.